 It is the first time, in over thirty years, that the sector has a representative voice.

 The launch of CSSC was the culmination of almost five years of work by a 10-person working group comprising serving and ex-principals and members of the Transferor Representatives' Council.
 This work is now be taken forward by the first Board of Directors, elected at the inaugural AGM on 8 March 2017.

 Council works on behalf of schools and the wider controlled education sector to enhance the quality of education provision.

 CSSC focuses on:

-- Advocacy - on behalf of individual controlled schools and the sector as a whole
+- Advocacy - on behalf of the individual controlled schools and the sector as a whole

-- Ethos - developing and maintaining the collective ethos of the sector
+- Ethos - developing and maintaining the collective ethos of the sectors

-- Raising standards - working with EA to raise educational standards
+- Raising standards - working with Education Authority to raise educational standards

 The Controlled Schools’ Support Council supports controlled schools, which are open to all faiths and none, in providing high quality education for children and young people to enable them to learn, develop and grow together, within the ethos of non-denominational Christian values and principles.